How we chose the best moving companies for your UT to ID move

 In Idaho, in-state movers are regulated by and must register with the Idaho Transportation Department.

 In cases of unresolvable disputes with local movers, they may help.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has proper licensing before hiring them.

 -